DaveVoyles/Famous-Angular-Pokemon-Cordova/README.md

 ### Creating the app
 I'm going to start from the path *Users/DaveVoyles/Documents*.
 If you aren't comfortable with using the CLI or Terminal in OSX, I'd suggest watching this [6 minute YouTube video](https://www.youtube.com/watch?v=YRuK2cJ9GI4) which provides a great overview and explains some of the terms I'll be using.

-To navigate here you can enter the Change Directory command (cd) in the Terminal, then *drag* the folder you want to start in.
+To navigate here you can enter the Change Directory command (cd) in the Terminal, then *drag* the folder you want to start in:

 ```
 cd <drag your folder from the Finder app into here>